This article was developed in partnership with the Union of Students in Ireland (USI).

 The Society of St Vincent de Paul Education and Training Bursary Fund supports students of all ages who may financially struggle to access or stay in third level education and training programmes.

-Scholarships in Ireland
+Scholarships for college students in Ireland

 Need more information?